CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

                           Relative or absolute path to the file indicating outgroup samples, one sample ID per line. (default:
                           None)
+    -a, --all             Dense regions found in any sample are filtered from all of the samples. (default: False)
     -v 0..5, --verbose 0..5
                           Verbose message level (0=no info, 5=lots) (default: 1)
     --version             show program's version number and exit